 Heat a double burner griddle over medium-high heat.
 Spray well with olive oil spray.
 Or brush the pan with 1-2 tablespoons olive oil.

 Cook the pork chops until golden-brown and cooked through, about 5 minutes on each side.
-Serve the pork rind crusted pork chops immediately.
+If the pan overheats, lower the heat to medium.
+Serve the pork rind pork chops immediately.

 Serving: 2pork chops | Calories: 495kcal | Carbohydrates: 0.1g | Protein: 51g | Fat: 30g | Saturated Fat: 10g | Sodium: 618mg